antzGames/Godot_to_itch_GitHub_Action/README.md

 - Your game code is in a GitHub repo
 - You already created the project page on itch.io

-## Step 1: Tokens
+## Step 1: itch.io Token
-First we need an API Token for Itch.io.
+First we need an API Token for itch.io.
 Head to the `Account Settings > Developer > API Keys` section.
 This [link](https://itch.io/user/settings/api-keys) should also take you there.
-Generate a new API key.
+Generate a new API key specifically for Github Actions.

 <img width="1264" height="557" alt="022-itch-api-keys" src="https://github.com/user-attachments/assets/36870449-d299-4b9e-a7a1-21462bb38d57" />

+## Step 2: GitHub Token
 Next up, you will need a dedicated GitHub token.
 Under your [profile developer settings](https://github.com/settings/tokens) create a new token.
 Give it the `repo` permissions.
 Set the expiration date as you see fit.

 <img width="1126" height="191" alt="022-github-token" src="https://github.com/user-attachments/assets/6c6cfff6-e821-4c21-a0dd-55a050cf49c6" />

+## Step 3: Repository Action Secrets
 Go to your game project’s GitHub repo.
 In the **repository settings** add the following tokens secrets to be accessible in Actions.
+Make sure you name them exactly as below:

 `GH_TOKEN`
 `ITCHIO_TOKEN`

 <img width="1166" height="686" alt="022-github-action-secret" src="https://github.com/user-attachments/assets/bb11e805-c11e-4605-a10d-0e9f56ffaed0" />

-## Step 2: Create export settings in Godot
+## Step 4: Create and configure export settings in Godot
 If you export your project at least once, Godot will create a `export_presets.cfg` file in the root of the project.
 You can find the export settings in `Project > Export`.

 > [!IMPORTANT]